cfoust/sour/README.md

 * [ ] Fix the transparency in the cursor texture
 * [ ] Fix model textures.
 For some reason none of them are working.
 * [ ] Issue with name being malformed (bad welcome packet?)
+* [ ] Make it so players cannot change the map to one that does not exist
+  * [ ] Come up with a better cache invalidation strategy (likely commit hash?)
+* [ ] Allow for players to create custom matches
+* [ ] Allow Sour to read from the real master server and connect to real Sauerbraten servers
+* [ ] Support saving and loading `.ogz` maps from the user's device
 * [ ] Save demos for any game played to IndexedDB and allow for download
 * [ ] Demo player with seek/play/pause
   * [ ] Stretch goal: generate gifs in the browser